 Lots of clients come to me because they aren’t taken seriously at work.
 They report that they’re very often interrupted in meetings.
 They frequently stay quiet when they have brilliant ideas to share.
 Or their ideas are overlooked for someone else’s.
 They wanted to learn to talk so people listen.

 Sheryl Sandberg and Adam Grant wrote a fantastic article called Speaking While Female.
-They reported anecdotal and scientific evidence that when males speak in the workplace they’re regarded as more competent and when women speak they’re often disliked and/or considered aggressive.
+They reported anecdotal and scientific evidence that when males speak in the workplace, they’re regarded as more competent and when women talk, they’re often disliked and/or considered aggressive.
 They concluded that there’s a bias against women in the workplace.

 Talk So People Listen

 There may well be a bias against women in the workplace.
 I don’t disagree.
 But there are things that we can do to put an absolute end to interruptions & micromanagement.
 It’s probable that things that we are doing are encouraging interruptions & micromanagement.
 Yes, I said it.
 I was scared to say it.
 But I have 20 years of data to back it up.
 Read on.